 Directive 2013/29/EU of the European Parliament and of the Council of 12 June 2013 on the harmonisation of the laws of the Member States relating to the making available on the market of pyrotechnic articles (recast) (PDF 1.1MB)

 Please note the following Safety Warning on the sale and distribution of pyrotechnics for use at private parties and public events:

 For information on the storage of pyrotechnics - See Storing Explosives also.

-If any queries please contact Explosives Unit of the Department of Justice and Equality at:
+If any queries please contact Explosives Unit of the Department of Justice at: